CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Discrete CMC-1 surfaces in hyperbolic space

 \subsection{Weierstrass representation}

-We prove a Weierstrass-type representation that every discrete CMC-1 surface corresponds to a pair of Delaunay circle patterns sharing the same shear coordinates.
+We prove a Weierstrass-type representation that every discrete CMC-1 surface corresponds to a pair of Delaunay circle patterns sharing the modulus of cross ratios.
 It makes use of the discrete osculating M\"{o}bius transformation.

 We first describe horospheres in terms of Hermitian matrices. \begin{lemma} For any $r>0$, the Hermitian matrix

 represents a point in the upper light cone $L^{+}$.
 Its corresponding horosphere touches the boundary $\partial\mathbb{H}^{3}$ at $z$ in the upper half space model.
 Furthermore, if $(z,1)^T$ is an eigenvector of $A \in SL(2,\mathbb{C})$ with eigenvalue $\lambda$, then